ghemsley/imagedupes/README.rst

                         specified.
   -o OPTIONS, --options OPTIONS
                         Option parameters to pass to the program opened by the --program flag.
+Defaults to no options if not specified.
   -p PROGRAM, --program PROGRAM
                         Program to open the matched images with.
-Defaults to your system's default image viewer if not specified.
+Defaults to your system's default image handler if not specified.
   -r, --recursive       Search through directories recursively.
 Defaults to
                         off if not specified.
   -s HASH_SIZE, --hash_size HASH_SIZE